kishorekkota/kishorekkota.github.io/kafka_deployment_model.md

 ---

-## Kafka in Enterprise Environments: Shared vs. Dedicated Infrastructure Models
+### Kafka in Enterprise Environments: Shared vs. Dedicated Infrastructure Models

 ## Introduction
 This document aims to provide a comprehensive comparison of using Apache Kafka in a shared infrastructure model versus a dedicated infrastructure model for each team within an enterprise.

+This document strictly limited to Kafka Tenancy Model and Comparision between Multi Tenancy and Dedicated Tenancy model.

+## Out of Scope

+- Does not cover details around Kafka usage or deployment architecture.

 ### Kafka and Multitenancy
 Apache Kafka, while not inherently designed for multitenancy, possesses features that make it suitable for such a setup within an enterprise.
 Multitenancy in Kafka involves a single Kafka cluster being used by different systems or teams.